Doctor Who Monsters, Aliens and Villains

 (Paul Magrs)

-The Eighth Doctor’s second encounter with the Zygons was easily the most unusual encounter he ever had with them, particularly since it was the only occasion where the Zygons were portrayed in an at least slightly positive light.
-While The Doctor and his companion Lucie Miller were visiting a lakeside hotel in the 1980s, owned by Lucie’s Auntie Pat, they were shocked to discover that her husband Trevor - a former folk singer being pressured by a record company to make a comeback - was a Zygon, but were even more shocked when Pat revealed that she knew about his true nature and loved him anyway.
-Learning that the record company executives attempting to convince Trevor to return were also Zygons, The Doctor and Lucie discovered that they sought to recover a vital control crystal from Warmaster Hagoth - that he has given to Pat as a brooch, the brooch now fused to her throat.
-Although the Zygons managed to recover the brooch - killing Pat in the process - the distraught Trevor commanded the Skarasen to destroy the ship, ending the Zygon plot.
-Although Lucie was briefly distraught at the thought that her Auntie Pat was dead - particularly since she knew her in the future - after she went to sleep, Trevor returned and used the last of his strength to permanently take Pat’s form, resolving to live an ordinary life and allow Lucie to believe the real Pat survived.
+The Eighth Doctor’s second encounter with the Zygons was easily the most unusual encounter he ever had with them, particularly since it marked the first occasion where the Zygons were portrayed in a more positive light.
+While The Doctor and his companion Lucie Miller were visiting a lakeside hotel in the 1980s, owned by Lucie’s Auntie Pat, they were shocked to discover that her husband Trevor - a former folk singer being pressured by a record company to make a comeback - was actually Zygon Warlord Haygoth, but were even more shocked when Pat revealed that she knew about his true nature and loved him anyway.
+Learning that the record company executives attempting to convince Haygoth to return were also Zygons, The Doctor and Lucie discovered that they sought to recover a vital control crystal from Haygoth, initially unaware that he had given it to Pat as a brooch and it was now fused to her throat.
+Although the Zygons managed to recover the brooch, killing Pat in the process, the distraught Haygoth commanded the Skarasen to destroy the ship, ending the Zygon plot.
+With The Doctor wanting to protect Lucie’s memories of her time with Pat in the future and Haygoth seeking some form of penance for his role in Pat’s death, Haygoth used a complex method of body-printing to permanently take Pat’s form, resolving to live an ordinary life and allow Lucie to believe the real Pat survived.

 Book - Sting of the Zygons